-Moreover, the state of Pennsylvania in December 2003 passed legislation that creates license reciprocity agreements between it and other states.
-As of April 2017, the Pennsylvania State Real Estate Commission has reciprocity agreements with only Arkansas, Georgia, Louisiana, Maryland, Massachusetts, and New York.
+Moreover, the state of Pennsylvania in 2003 passed legislation that creates license reciprocity agreements between it and other states.
+It has been updated since.
+As of August 2019, the Pennsylvania State Real Estate Commission has reciprocity agreements only with Arkansas, Georgia, Louisiana, Maryland, Massachusetts, and New York.

 The form, its required attachments, and an appropriate fee must be submitted to and approved by the Commission before you are permitted to sit for the Pennsylvania broker examination.
-Copies of the form and accompanying instructions are available online and can be downloaded from the commission website, or are available by contacting the commission at:
+Forms and accompanying instructions are available online and can be downloaded from the commission website, or are available by contacting the commission at:

 Pennsylvania State Real Estate Commission

 If your application is approved, the commission will then send you a broker examination registration form and accompanying instructions.
-The completed form is then sent to Pennsylvania’s testing vendor, PSI Exams, along with the appropriate examination fee.
+The completed form is then sent to Pennsylvania’s testing vendor along with the appropriate examination fee.

 Due to state requirements, the above-described submission procedure for out-of-state broker license candidates differs substantially from that for out-of-state salesperson candidates.
 The examination’s pass-fail threshold for brokers also differs.